-Mississippi governor set to release proposal to help financially struggling hospitals
+Mississippi GOP governor says his plan would aid hospitals; Democrat pushes for Medicaid expansion

 JACKSON, Miss.
-(AP) — Mississippi Republican Gov. Tate Reeves is set to release a proposal Thursday aimed at helping some of the state's financially struggling hospitals, even as the Democrat who is trying to unseat him has spent months hammering Reeves for opposing Medicaid expansion in one of the poorest states in the nation.
+(AP) — Mississippi Republican Gov. Tate Reeves released a proposal Thursday aimed at helping some of the state's financially struggling hospitals, even as the Democrat who is trying to unseat him has spent months hammering Reeves for opposing Medicaid expansion in one of the poorest states in the nation.

+Hospitals would pay some higher taxes as a way to receive substantially more federal Medicaid money, Mississippi Medicaid director Drew Snyder said.
+Reeves said he and Snyder worked with hospital executives on the proposal.

+“This funding will provide a major boost for county hospitals as well as for private institutions,” Reeves said at a news conference, where he stood with some of the executives.
+"And I also want to note that these changes will come at almost no cost to Mississippi taxpayers.”

 Mississippi is one of 10 states that have not expanded Medicaid to low-wage workers whose jobs don't provide private health insurance.
 Expansion is an option under the health care overhaul signed into law in 2010 by then-President Barack Obama.